DTJF/libpruio/src/doc/_4_examples.md

   mode and how to customize an ADC step (for the analog trigger 2).
 It opens a grafic window and creates a new PruIo instance for MM.
 By default it creates a full screen window without a frame.
-You can customize the window by setting the size as command line option (ie like `./triggers 640x400` for width = 640 and hight = 400).
+You can customize the window size by setting the size as command line option (ie. like `./triggers 640x400` for width = 640 and hight = 400).

   The example offers to choose one of four different trigger types:
   - no trigger, or